 This occurs when a person is treated unfairly or harassed because of their particular marital status, for example, because they are single, or married, or living in a de facto relationship.

-This occurs when a person is treated unfairly or harassed because they are homosexual, lesbian, transgender or transsexual, or believed to be any of the above.
+This occurs when a person is treated unfairly or harassed because of their sexuality (such as being homosexual, lesbian, transgender or transsexual), or believed to be a particular sexuality.

 This occurs when a person is treated unfairly or harassed because they have a disability, or someone thinks they have a disability.
 It is also against the law to treat a person unfairly or harass them because they had a disability in the past, or because they will or may have one in the future.